RichardRicoKlar/ProjectAnts/README.md

 # Project Ants
 Visualised randomiser experiment/simulation.
-Currently in progress of coding, but idea's below.
+Updated very occasionally but should work as some kind of weird simulation.

-Experiment contains a board of random size with 3 types of entities, from which each has different behaviour.
+Experiment is some form of ecosystem simulation with 3 types of entities.
+There's a 2D board of a custom size, Ants, Bugs and Sugars, from which each has bit different behaviour.
-There can be random numbers of each entity, there aren't limitations.
+There can be random numbers of each entity, there aren't limitations, except the board itself of course.
+Simulation runs on its own, base tick take 0.5 seconds, but can be adjusted by changing _SpeedRate_ in a settings script (more details below).

 ## Entities:
 ### Ants: